Next Gen (NASCAR): New wheel design

-On March 2, 2020, NASCAR announced that the traditional 15-inch steel wheel with the five-lug pattern will be replaced by a new 18-inch aluminum wheel that uses a single center-locking lug nut.
+On March 2, 2020, NASCAR announced that the traditional 15-inch steel wheel with the five-lug pattern was replaced by a new 18-inch aluminum wheel that uses a single center-locking lug nut.
 The wheels are manufactured by BBS.
 Prototypes tested before the announcement featured aluminum wheels, but with a five-lug pattern.
 Despite the reduction from five lug nuts to one, the extra torque required to secure the single lug nut has indicated that only a minimal effect is expected on pit stop timings.

 Since its recent inception, the Next Gen has had several wheel related problems, such as loose lugnuts causing wheels to fall off.
 The wheel design also quickly began facing criticism for how thin the tires are, which has led to drivers getting stuck after blowing tires during a spin.
 Prior to the 2022 Daytona 500, NASCAR confiscated the wheels of Team Penske and RFK Racing.
 Roger Penske notified NASCAR that his team found inconsistencies on the wheels and modified the drive pin holes.
 After the race, NASCAR announced that the two teams would not be penalized after the organization discussed with Next Gen suppliers and several teams about the wheel specifications.